Why do massage therapists need insurance?

 This means the cost of massage insurance will depend on the type and number of insurance products you select, as well as the cover limit you set for each.

-Insurance for massage therapy businesses can start from as little as £10 per month for singular policies with Hiscox.
+Insurance for massage therapy businesses can start from as little as £8.40 per month for singular policies with Hiscox*.
+For our specialist combined professional, treatment and public liability policy, costs start at £70 per month.

 Do I need to submit proof of qualification when applying for massage insurance?